OhSeongHyeon/comfyui-watdafox-nodes/README.md

 - Resolutions accept `NUMBERxNUMBER` entries separated by commas, semicolons, or spaces.
 - Width/height are rounded down to multiples of 64 unless overrides are provided.
 - The final resolutions are pushed into `str_result_1x_resolution` and `str_result_nx_resolution` in the UI.
+- If the YAML file changes between machines, the node attempts to re-sync its widget options.

 Inputs (main)
 - `random_pick_state`: `None`, `All`, or a YAML key.